 If you would like to receive notifications of future releases of scamper, you may subscribe to the receive only mailing list scamper-announce by filling out the scamper-announce mailman form.

-Here is a list of research done by the author using code in scamper.
+Here is a list of research done by the author using scamper.

 - Learning to Extract Router Names from Hostnames

 M. Luckie, B. Huffaker, and k. claffy